DataTig/DataTig/docs/tutorial/encouraging-contributions.rst

       type: github
       url: xxxxx/yyyyy

-Make sure the URL bit matches the GitHub repository you created.
+Make sure the URL value matches the GitHub repository you created.

 Commit this change and push to GitHub.

 Now wait a minute until the new version of your static site is rebuilt and deployed.

 Go and click on a page for a bike shop.
-Click `Edit`.
+There is a new section, `Edit`.

 There is a new button, `Edit Raw data directly on GitHub`.
 This will take you direct to the relevant file on GitHub.

 But also, if you click `Edit in Browser` at the bottom of this page you will see a button to take you to GitHub and instructions for people on how to edit.

+This encourages people to edit the data and send you pull requests for you to accept or refuse.

 Next
 ----

-Next section is TODO
+:doc:`To continue, visit the next section <using-data>`